ericliuche/tiger/README.md

-# Intermediate Representation Translation
+# Instruction Selection

 ### Nick Flanders and Chenyang Eric Liu

-Our Translate module exposes an interface to produce an IR tree from a given abstract syntax expression or declaration.
-All of the translation functions produce a Translate.exp which is internally recognizable as an Ex value, an Nx statement, or a Cx control flow handler.
-Boolean translations are converted to nested if-then(-else) statements, so our translator handles these special cases to ensure that the nested control flow operations produce relatively efficient IR code.

-We define two exception types, IllegalProgramException and OutermostLevelException, which are never raised in valid Tiger programs.

-To resolve a variable reference across lexical scopes, we defined a recursive function with an accumulator that consists of the IR tree required to reach the frame pointer for the current lexical level.

-Additionally, we build our list of Translate.frags in reverse order to be more efficient and then reverse the list when it is retrieved after translation.
-We also define a Translate interface function to reset the translated frags to allow for multiple files to be compiled per invocation.

-Finally, we define a few debugging utilities to easily print IR trees and frags to standard out, although these are not called during translation.
+Our Codegen module exposes a single curried function to produce assembler instructions from a given frame and Tree expression.
+Our munchArgs function handles function calls with more than 4 arguments by first using the $a0 through $a3 registers and then by adding the remaining arguments to the frame in reverse order as dictated by the MIPS calling convention.

+We have extended our MipsFrame implementation to make the necessary associations between actual MIPS registers and the temps which will represent them.
+In addition to the lists of caller-saves, callee-saves, special registers, and argument registers, we have defined explicit references to the return address and stack pointer registers as these are needed for the temp lists which will be used during liveness analysis.

+A Tiger implementation of a factorial function and the corresponding assembler representation are located in the examples directory.